SGupta-9/cs175group5/docs/proposal.md

 ### Realistic Goal:
 - Milestone 1: Given multiple paths to the goal, the agent would be above to take the most efficient one.
-- Milestone 2: Our agent would achieve efficiency in number of moves take sdflj
+- Milestone 2: Our agent would achieve efficiency in number of moves taken and distance travel.

 ### Ambitious Goal: